Millions of news articles are published every single day, and behind every single one lies a question.

 When trying to come up with proximity-based pieces of content, ask yourself:

 Of course, there are times when something happening to one person qualifies as news, like someone winning the Nobel Peace Prize.
-But impact is one way journalists measure if a topic is worthy of investment.
+But impact is one way journalists measure whether a topic is worthy of investment.

 When trying to come up with impactful pieces of content, ask yourself: